Futureblur/web/src/content/news/en/how-artists-create-ideas-out-of-thin-air.md

 ---
 title: How world-class artists create ideas out of thin air
-tagline: Content is everywhere.
-Why is it so hard to find new ideas then?
 caption: Shot by Rasul Adasov.
 description: Content is everywhere.
 Why is it so hard to find new ideas then?
+authors: rasul-adasov
+cover: /src/assets/autmn-landscape.jpg
+alt: A serene meadow with a distant view of a hilly landscape under a hazy sky.
+draft: true
+author: rasul-adasov
 date: 2024-09-08
-author: rasul-adasov
-draft: true
+tagline: Content is everywhere.
+Why is it so hard to find new ideas then?
 type: Tip
-cover: /src/assets/autmn-landscape.jpg
-alt: A serene meadow with a distant view of a hilly landscape under a hazy sky.
 url: https://fut.red/6ktMf
 ---